MicrosoftDocs/Viva/Viva/glint/focus-area-overview-report.md

 ### Exporting Focus Area data from the admin dashboard

-1. In the Action Taking section, select All Action Items Report.
+1. In the Action Taking section, select **All Action Items Report**.
 1. The report automatically generates as a *.csv* file.

 ### What will the report show?